 The 2004 Jobs Act also provides that certain dividends designated by the Company as "interest-related dividends" that are received by most foreign investors (generally those that would qualify for the portfolio interest exemptions of Section 871(h) or Section 881(c) of the Code) in the Company will be exempt from U.S. withholding tax.
 Interest-related dividends are those dividends derived from certain interest income (including bank deposit interest and short term original issue discount that is currently exempt from the withholding tax) earned by the Company that would not be subject to U.S. tax if earned by a foreign person directly.
 The 2004 Jobs Act further provides that certain dividends designated by the Company as "short-term capital gain dividends" that are received by certain foreign investors (generally those not present in the United States for 183 days or more) will be exempt from U.S. withholding tax.
-In general, short-term capital gains over net long-term capital losses.
+In general, short-term capital gain dividends are those that are derived from the Company's short-term capital gain dividends are those that are derived from the Company's short-term capital gains over net long-term capital losses.
 These provisions generally apply, with certain exceptions, to taxable years beginning after December 31, 2004 and before January 1, 2008.
 Prospective investors are urged to consult their tax advisors regarding the specific tax consequences to them related to the 2004 Jobs Act.